alljoyn/extras-webdocs/docs/learn/index.md

 and with your help, the AllJoyn framework can very well be the common language for the Internet of Things.

+## Data-Driven API

+The Data-driven API (DDAPI) for AllJoyn is an alternative API for the AllJoyn framework.
+It is built on top of the standard AllJoyn API and  is specifically tailored to use cases for the Internet of Things.
+Instead of the standard framework's service-oriented paradigm, it uses the publish/subcribe paradigm.

+For more Information, go [here][ddapi].

 ## Next steps

 Learn more about [use cases][use-cases].
 Then head over to learn about the